 visualization-session.Rmd.
 To do this, go to

-File -> New File -> R Markdown, and a dialog box will then pop up.
-Type in “Data visualization” in
+File -> New File -> R Markdown.
+Enter “Data visualization” as

-the title section and your name in the author section.
+the title and your name as the author.
 Choose HTML as the output

 visualization-session.Rmd in the